x14ngch3n/smms-cli/README.md

 # smms-cli

-A command line HTTP client to of https://sm.ms
+A command line HTTP client of <https://sm.ms>